neocmakelsp/neocmakelsp/README.md

 ### `cmake-lint` integration

 When [`cmake-lint`](https://cmake-format.readthedocs.io/en/latest/cmake-lint.html) is installed, `neocmakelsp` can utilize it to offer linting and code analysis each time the file is saved.
-This functionality can be enabled or disabled in the `.neocmakelint.toml` file:
+This functionality can be enabled or disabled in the `.neocmake.toml` file:

 ```toml
 enable_external_cmake_lint = true # true to use external cmake-lint, or false to disable it